 1. Spider Plants

 This hardy plant will survive and thrive even if you don’t have a green thumb.
 This species counteracts carbon monoxide, formaldehyde, benzene and xylene, which is commonly found in rubber, leather and printed materials.
-Bonus: this plant is safe to have around pets.
+Bonus: this is not only an air purifying plant, it is safe to have around pets.

 The flowers of the chrysanthemum can scrub benzene from the air, which is omnipresent in plastics, detergent, glue and paint.
 Place them in a window with direct sunlight, to encourage blooming.